Refine Your Results

 Interviewed by Rex Buchanan

 In this reflective interview, Wes Jackson recalls the influences on his thinking and his work in the field of environmental science and research.
-His perspective was embodied in the The Land Institute which he co-founded in the mid-1970s after leaving academia.
+His thinking was embodied in the Land Institute which he co-founded in the mid-1970s after leaving academia.
 That perspective is firmly based on the connections between science, sociology, political science, religion, and literature that bring them all into one rather than separate silos.
-That all-encompassing perspective, using the prairie as a model, informs his thinking about sustainability, broadly writ, that is multi-fascited and based on an appreciation of "outghtness" -- doing things Show Morethe way they ought to be done.
-[The transcript of this interview is in production.
-It will be posted soon.
-Update 4/8/2024] Show Less
+That all-encompassing view, using the prairie as a model, informs his thinking about sustainability, broadly writ, that is multi-fascited and based on an appreciation of "outghtness" -- doing things the Show Moreway they ought to be done.
+Show Less

 Go to Top